study-ORCATech-cloud/learn-and-earn-fork/docs/maintenance-operations/content-review-process.md

 ---

-*This document serves as the definitive guide for maintaining the highest quality educational content in the ORCATech Learning Platform.
+*This document serves as the definitive guide for maintaining the highest quality educational content in the LabDojo Learning Platform.
 Regular updates to this process ensure we continue to provide exceptional learning experiences for our community.*

 **Last Updated:** [Current Date]
 **Next Review:** [Next Review Date]